-For the year ended 31 December 2020, the gearing ratio was approximately 54.3%, representing a decrease of 5.6 percentage points from approximately 59.9% for the year ended 31 December 2019.
+For the year ended 31 December 2021, the gearing ratio was approximately 50.8%, representing a decrease of 3.5 percentage points from approximately 54.3% for the year ended 31 December 2020.
 The change of gearing ratio was due to the increase in equity of the owners.

-For the year ended 31 December 2020, the current ratio was approximately 1.2, while the quick ratio was approximately 1.1, which remain stable as compared to that of in 2019.
+For the year ended 31 December 2021, the current ratio was approximately 1.3, representing an increase of 7.3% as compared to 1.2 for the year ended 31 December 2020, while the quick ratio was approximately 1.2, representing an increase of 9.0% as compared to 1.1 for the year ended 31 December 2020.

-For the year ended 31 December 2020, the debt equity ratio was approximately 1.2, representing a decrease of 20.3% as compared to approximately 1.5 for the year ended 31 December 2019.
+For the year ended 31 December 2021, the debt equity ratio was approximately 1.0, representing a decrease of 13.1% as compared to approximately 1.2 for the year ended 31 December 2020.

-- 1. Gearing ratio = total liabilities/total assets x 100%; - Current ratio = current assets/current liabilities; - 3.
-Quick ratio = (current assets-inventory)/current liabilities; - 4.
-Debt Equity ratio = Total liabilities/equity interest, of which, equity interest includes minority interest and non-controlling interest
+- 1. Gearing ratio = total liabilities/total assets x 100% - 2.
+Current ratio = current assets/current liabilities - 3.
+Quick ratio = (current assets-inventory)/current liabilities - Debt Equity ratio = Total liabilities/equity interest, of which, equity interest includes minority interest and non-controlling interest